 - Protect election officials from threats against them in the course of their work administering Federal elections; and

 - Increase access to voting in federal elections for underserved communities, voters with disabilities, racial and language minority groups, military and overseas voters, and voters residing in Indian lands.

-As Chairwoman of the Senate Rules Committee, Klobuchar has been a national leader in the fight to improve the administration of elections and strengthen access to voting.
-Last week, she led Warren, Smith, Feinstein, Wyden, Merkley, Padilla, and other colleagues in urging the Department of Homeland Security (DHS) to help state and local governments effectively use grant funding to improve election security.
+As Chairwoman of the Senate Rules and Administration Committee with oversight over federal elections, Klobuchar has been a national leader in the fight to improve the administration of elections and strengthen access to voting.

-Last fall, Klobuchar introduced the Freedom to Vote Act, which would set basic national standards to make sure all Americans can cast their ballots in the way that works best for them, regardless of what zip code they live in, including by improving voting access, expanding early-in person voting and voting by mail, and modernizing election systems.
-All Senate Democrats cosponsored this legislation and voted to advance the bill in January.
+In 2021, Klobuchar introduced the Freedom to Vote Act, which would set basic national standards to make sure all Americans can cast their ballots in the way that works best for them, regardless of what zip code they live in, including by improving voting access, expanding early-in person voting and voting by mail, and modernizing election systems.
+All Senate Democrats cosponsored this legislation and voted to advance the bill in January 2022.

 Last month, Klobuchar and Senate Homeland Security and Governmental Affairs Committee Chairman Gary Peters (D-MI) led a letter with 22 of their colleagues that successfully called on the Department of Homeland Security (DHS) to prioritize funding for election security through DHS’ existing grant programs.

 In September 2022, Klobuchar and Durbin introduced comprehensive legislation to address the rise in threats targeting election workers.
 The Election Worker Protection Act would provide states with the resources to recruit and train election workers and ensure these workers’ safety, while also instituting federal safeguards to shield election workers from intimidation and threats.